RobTillaart/RAIN/README.md

   - different liquids? which?
   - how linear is the device?

 #### Should
 - investigate "a scale of wetness"
 - add unit-tests
 - add examples.
-- add calibration some sort, so people can map e.g. depth on voltage?
-- output as percentage?
+  - interrupt example for digital output capture.
+  - multimap example
 - investigate possibilities of the digital output
   - how to include
+  - example (see above)
-- **float readExt(float val)** for extern ADC
+- **float readExt(float voltage)** for external ADC

 #### Could